Amund211/numdiff/README.md

 pip3 install -r requirements.txt
 ```

-For how to activate the environment on different shells see [https://docs.python.org/3/library/venv.html](the venv docs).
+For how to activate the environment on different shells see [the venv docs](https://docs.python.org/3/library/venv.html).

 You may need to install `swig` to be able to build `scikit-umfpack`.
 Alternatively you may remove it from [requirements.txt](./requirements.txt), as it isn't used explicitly, but may be used by the solvers in `scipy.sparse.linalg` if present.